 Nevertheless some letters are more readable than others.
-For example the fourth typeface of this numberplate is a Q. If a recognition is difficult in the first image, it is absolutely impossible to distinguish the Q from an O in the evolved pictures.
+For example the fourth typeface of the number plate in Figure 41 is a Q. If a recognition is difficult in the first image, it is absolutely impossible to distinguish the Q from an O in the evolved pictures.
 In fact the short oblique stem that characterizes the letter shrinks after the application of the MCM/AMSS.